kurtosis-tech/kurtosis/docs/docs/faq.md

 def getConfig()...
 ```

-Then you can technically add services from `service.star` in parallel into your package with:
+Then you can technically add services from `serviceA.star` in parallel into your package with:
 ```
 a = import_module("/serviceA.star")